-225. The "relevant requirements" are listed in Schedule 6 of the Regulations.
+221.226.
+The "relevant requirements" are listed in Schedule 6 of the Regulations.
 A number of them apply to specific businesses, such as money service bureaus.
 Those considered most relevant to practice at the Bar are listed at Annex 3, but you should refer to Schedule 6 for the full list.

-Compliance with Professional AML/CTF Guidance
+Compliance with Professional AML/CTF/CPF Guidance

-- 226. In deciding whether a person has committed an offence under reg.
-86(1), the court must decide whether that person followed: - (i) any guidelines issued by the European Supervisory Authorities; - (ii) any relevant guidance which was at the time issued by the FCA, supervisory authority or appropriate body and approved by the Treasury, e.g. the Legal Sector AML Guidance (reg.
-86(6)). - 227.
+- 222.227.
+In deciding whether a person has committed an offence under reg.
+86(1), the court must decide whether that person followed any relevant guidance which was at the time issued by the FCA, supervisory authority or appropriate body and approved by the Treasury, e.g. the Legal Sector AML Guidance (reg.
+86(6)). ÷ - (i) any guidelines issued by the European Supervisory Authorities; - (ii) any relevant guidance which was at the time issued by the FCA, supervisory authority or appropriate body and approved by the Treasury, e.g. the Legal Sector AML Guidance (reg.
+86(6)).

+223.228.
 A person is not guilty of an offence under this regulation if that person took all reasonable steps and exercised all due diligence to avoid committing the offence.